Assyria: Populace

 Slavery was an intrinsic part of nearly every society in the ancient Near East.
 There were two main types of slaves in ancient Assyria: chattel slaves, primarily foreigners who were kidnapped or who were spoils of war, and debt slaves, formerly free men and women who had been unable to pay off their debts.
 In some cases, Assyrian children were seized by authorities due to the debts of their parents and sold off into slavery when their parents were unable to pay.
 Children born to slave women automatically became slaves themselves, unless some other arrangement had been agreed to.
 Though Old Babylonian texts frequently mention the geographical and ethnic origin of slaves, there is only a single known such reference in Old Assyrian texts (whereas there are many describing slaves in a general sense), a slave girl explicitly being referred to as Subaraean, indicating that ethnicity was not seen as very important in terms of slavery.

 The surviving evidence suggests that the number of slaves in Assyria never reached a large share of the population.
 In the Akkadian language, several terms were used for slaves, commonly wardum, though this term could confusingly also be used for (free) official servants, retainers and followers, soldiers and subjects of the king.
 Because many individuals designated as wardum in Assyrian texts are described as handling property and carrying out administrative tasks on behalf of their masters, many may have in actuality been free servants and not slaves in the common meaning of the term.
-A number of wardum are however also recorded as being bought and sold.
+A number of wardum are also recorded as being bought and sold.